Bags of Love

 At the beginning of March, a local Headteacher from Elham started Kent Help for Ukraine.
 The idea was to create a collection point and send a few small vans of humanitarian aid into Ukraine.
 A list of desired items was shared locally as collections in and around Folkestone started to come in.
 A just giving page was also set up to collect money to help with fuel costs.

-To-date, 14 HGVs full of humanitarian aid have been sent deep in Ukraine where we know it is saving lives.
+So far, 20 HGVs full of humanitarian aid have been sent deep in Ukraine where we know it is saving lives.
 It is estimated that this is worth almost £1 million !

 A fantastic group of volunteers have been working together at the drop off point collecting, sorting and loading donations that have come from across Kent (and sometimes beyond).
 Schools from across Kent have contributed to this aid hugely.